How to Detect Code Injection & Process Injection in iOS Apps Using AI

 1. Navigate to Build > Anti Fraud tab > Mobile Cheat Prevention section in the Appdome Console.

-2. Toggle On > Detect Code Injection.
+2. Toggle On > Detect Code Injection Attack.

-(a) Choose to monitor this attack vector by checking the Threat Events checkbox associated with Detect Code Injection as shown below.
+(a) Choose to monitor this attack vector by checking the Threat Events checkbox associated with Detect Code Injection Attack as shown below.

 (b) To receive mobile Threat Monitoring, check the ThreatScope™ box as shown below.
-For more details, see our knowledge base article on ThreatScope™ Mobile XDR.
+For more details, see our knowledge base article on ThreatScope™ Mobile XTM.

-Detect Code Injection option
+Detect Code Injection Attack option

 Figure 4: Selecting Detect Code Injection